krakend/krakend-documentation/endpoints/parameter-forwarding.md

 }
 {{< /highlight >}}

 The parameter is mandatory as if a value for `channel` is not provided the server replies with a `404`.

 With the configuration above a request to the KrakenD endpoint such as `http://krakend/v3/iOS/foo?limit=10&evil=here` makes a call to the backend with only the `channel` query string:

     /foo?channel=iOS

 Nevertheless, the `input_query_strings` could also be added in this configuration, creating a special case of optional and mandatory parameters!
 You would be passing query strings both hardcoded in the `url_pattern` and generated from the user input.
-What happens in this strange case is that if the user passes a single optional query string parameter that is declared in `input_query_strings` then the mandatory value is lost.
-If the request does not contain any known optional parameter, then the mandatory value is used.
+In this strange case, if the user passes a single optional query string parameter that is declared in `input_query_strings`, then the mandatory value is lost.
+The mandatory value is used if the request does not contain any known optional parameter.
 For instance:

 {{< highlight json >}}
 {